Fritz von Loßberg: 1918

-Loßberg wrote little in his memoirs about 1918, the year in which the Germans launched their astonishing breakthrough offensives on the Western Front, starting with Operation Michael which forced back the British near Cambrai.
+Loßberg wrote little in his memoirs about 1918, the year in which the Germans launched their last offensives on the Western Front, starting with Operation Michael which forced back the British near Cambrai.
 It created a vast salient that increased the length of the German defensive front but failed to take any strategic objective.
 Loßberg urged the OHL to withdraw from the useless but costly salient but they did not.
 The next offensive was by the 4th Army in Flanders, in which Loßberg was chief of staff, at the Battle of the Lys.
-There was another tactical success, which after the initial successes was stalled by reserves manning a stout mobile defence in depth.
+There was another tactical success, which led to no strategic result.
 On Loßberg's advice they stopped attacking even though they had not reached the railway junction that was their objective.

 The OHL shifted the attack to Champagne, to draw away the French troops who had been sent to help the British in Flanders.
 The German advance in the Third Battle of the Aisne was the most remarkable yet, they reached the right bank of the River Marne, only 56 km from Paris, which the French government prepared to evacuate.
 The OHL decided that they must enlarge this salient, so they would be able to bring forward enough supplies to drive on to Paris.
 On part of the sector assaulted the French front line was lightly held and easily overrun but as they thrust forward the attackers unexpectedly encountered the main line of resistance, beyond the range of the German field guns, where they were stopped.

 The OHL decided to strike again in Flanders, to finish off the British.
 Ludendorff came on 18 July 1918 to discuss the next operation with the commanders there, including Rupprecht and Loßberg, who found Ludendorff "aggressive and confident".
 His mood was shattered by a telephone call reporting that the French and Americans had smashed through the right flank of the salient pointing toward Paris, on the opening day of the Battle of Soissons.
 Everyone in the room realised that they had lost the war.
 There were no more German attacks; the OHL was forced slowly to withdraw towards the German border, hoping to establish a shorter defensive line that could be held.
-First they had to evacuate all of their wounded, then essential supplies like food and ammunition, and finally the fighting troops, who were being assaulted all along the front.
-They reorganised for withdrawing, on 8 August, Loßberg became chief of staff of Army Group von Böhn, made up of the 2nd, 18th, and 9th Armies.
+First they had to evacuate all of their wounded, then essential supplies like food and ammunition and finally the fighting troops, who were being assaulted all along the front.
+They reorganised for withdrawal, on 8 August, Loßberg became chief of staff of Army Group von Böhn, made up of the 2nd, 18th, and 9th Armies.
 Early in November he was reassigned to the OHL.
-The Armistice specified that all German troops still remaining in France, Belgium, Luxembourg or Alsace-Lorraine after 14 days would become prisoners of war.
-They were all out in time, a final display of the organizational skill of the German staffs.
+The Armistice of 11 November 1918 specified that all German troops still remaining in France, Belgium, Luxembourg or Alsace-Lorraine after 14 days would become prisoners of war.
+They were all out in time, a final display of the organisational skill of the German staffs.